open-contracting-extensions/ocds_contract_suppliers_extension/README.md

 ## Example

-A tender is awarded to consortia with multiple suppliers.
-Then a contract is made for each of them separately.
+An award is made to a consortium with multiple suppliers.
+Then, a contract is signed with each of them separately.
 When this extension is used, you should fill `contracts.items` and `contracts.value` with the awarded items and value for each supplier.

 ```json
 {